 The key to effective speaking is….hesitation.
 This cannot be stressed enough.
 No more than six (6) words at a time without a pause.
 Even less than six will work nicely.
 If we pause the audience will cling to every word we say.
 This applies to social skills.
 Pausing conveys confidence.
 Ironically, the key to effective communication and the key to effective speaking, both involve keeping our mouth shut, at least for a little while.
 It may seem easy, but it takes work.

-There are many ways professional speakers get hired.
+There are several ways professional speakers get hired.
 Perhaps the best is word of mouth.
-Obviously, word of mouth is from someone, who has heard you present.
+Word of mouth is from someone, who has heard you present.

 Okay, the basics.
-Develop a website, which includes good clear photos of you presenting, as well as a still photo of you.
-Include the programs you can offer and a description of each program.
+Develop a website, which includes good clear photos of you presenting, as well as a still photo of yourself.
+Include the programs you offer and a description of each program.
 A vital part of a website now is a demo of you presenting.
 Too, testimonials from people, who’ve heard you present.
-Of course include your contact information.
+Of course, include your contact information.

 It’s probably not a good idea to include your fees on your website.
 You could state, Fees are negotiable and subject to change.
 Or, Discounts are provided for multiple bookings.

-Decide which groups and associations your programs would be applicable.
+Decide which groups and associations your programs would be applicable to.
 Search for them online.
 Send emails including a cover letter along with your website and demo to ALL of those associations.
 This should be a nationwide mailing.
 Do NOT begin your cover letter with Dear Sir or Madam.

-If your online search of associations does not include the name of the training director, staff development coordinator or executive director, find out the NAME of the one will be contacting.
-Your cover letter might state that your programs are available in breakout (usually 90 minutes), keynote (up to 50 minutes), half-day (3 hours) or full-day (6 hours) formats.
+If your online search of associations does not include the name of the training director, staff development coordinator, or executive director, find out the NAME of the one will be contacting.
+Your cover letter might state that your programs are available in a breakout (usually 90 minutes), keynote (up to 50 minutes), half-day (3 hours), or full-day (6 hours) formats.